 Ask about sliding scales.

-Another option if you're limited financially is to ask about a sliding scale.
-Not every therapist has one, but some will charge, say, $20 an hour and offset that with other clients who can pay more, Nguyen explains.
+Another affordable therapy option if you're limited financially is to ask about a sliding scale.
+Not every therapist has one, but some will charge, say, $20 an hour and offset that with other clients who can pay more, explains Nguyen.
 You can typically filter for this option when searching for a therapist on a database.
 If you don't want to or can't put in the legwork of finding someone with a sliding scale on your own, consider joining Open Path Psychotherapy Collective.
 You pay a one-time subscription fee of $50 to be matched up with a therapist near you who will only charge between $30 and $50 per session.

 Look at college services.

 If you're in undergrad or grad school, your university likely offers mental health services, and you'd be talking to someone who understands your community and your life, says Nguyen.
 And this is an awesome way to get cheap therapy — most of the time, it's free.